nmhall/project-notebook/November 30.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

+Right now, the most pressing issue is to get a workable demo, I think.
+We need to clean up the language after receiving some really good feedback, and get the AI into a slightly more working state.

 **What questions do you have for your critique partners?
 How can they best help you?**

+Do you have any suggestions for programs in our language that would make good examples that show the behavior our language allows well?

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

+I spent about an hour on the project this week due to Thanksgiving break.
+Alex worked a whole bunch on the AI.

 ## Post-critique summary